-By engaging with them on social networks, wineries have the opportunity to create loyal customers among the millennial generation.
-In fact, the Elite Daily "Millennial Consumer Study 2015" revealed 62 percent of millennials are more likely to become loyal customers with brands that engage with them on social networks.
+By engaging with them on social networks, you have the opportunity to create loyal customers among the millennial generation.

-Reviews are a very important resource to millennials.
-In fact, Bazaarvoice found in its 2012 study, "Talking to Strangers: Millennials Trust People over Brands," that 73 percent of millennials said it was important to read others' opinions before making a purchase.
+Another powerful option is reviews.
+Reviews are an important resource to millennials.
+In fact, Bazaarvoice found in "Talking to Strangers: Millennials Trust People over Brands" that 73 percent of millennials said it was important to read others' opinions before making a purchase.
 Wineries can more effectively market to millennials by integrating reviews into their product pages and social media outlets.